 Contents Page

-Financial Trends - These schedules contain information to help the reader understand Authority's financial performance and well-being have changed over time. how the
+Financial Trends - These schedules contain information to help the reader a Authority's financial performance and well-being have changed over time. anderstand how the

 Net Position 51

 Changes in Net Position.

-Operating Revenue by Source
+Operating Revenue by Source 53

-Operating Expenses by Activity
+Operating Expenses by Activity 54

-Revenue Capacity - These schedules contain information to help the reader assess the Autmost significant local revenue source. thority's
+Revenue Capacity - These schedules contain information to help the reader ass most significant local revenue source. sess the Authority's

-Revenue Base 55
+Revenue Base

 Revenue Rates 56

 Principal Customers 57

-Debt Capacity - These schedules present information to help the reader assess the affordathe Authority's current level of outstanding debt and the Authority's ability to issue addition in the future.

-Ratio of Outstanding Debt 58
+Debt Capacity - These schedules present information to help the reader assess the Authority's current level of outstanding debt and the Authority's ability to is in the future.
+Ratio of Outstanding Debt ssue additional debt

 Pledged Revenue Coverage

-Demographic and Economic Information - These schedules offer demographic and ecindicators to help the reader understand the environment within which the Authority's factivities take place.
+Demographic and Economic Information - These schedules offer demogratindicators to help the reader understand the environment within which the A activities take place. -

-Demographic Statistics 60
+Demographic Statistics

-Major Industries 61

 Building Permits

-Housing Stock 65
+Housing Stock

-Operating Information - These schedules contain service and infrastructure data to help the understand how the information in the Authority's financial report relates to the service Authority provides and the activities it performs.
+Operating Information - These schedules contain service and infrastructure da understand how the information in the Authority's financial report relates Authority provides and the activities it performs. -

-Operating Capacity Indicators 66

-Operating Capacity Indicators
+Operating Capacity Indicators Operating Capacity Indicators

 Capital Assets Statistics by Function 67